uwescience/DSSG2020-Disinformation/results.md

 | Dropout Rate|   0.2, 0.3, 0.4, 0.5     |
 | Optimizer|   adam, nadam     |

-Table 2 contains the two main metrics we used to evaluate model performance - percentage of correctly predicted disinformation articles (True Positives) and percentage of incorrectly predicted legitimate articles (False Positives).
+*Table 2* contains the two main metrics we used to evaluate model performance - percentage of correctly predicted disinformation articles (True Positives) and percentage of incorrectly predicted legitimate articles (False Positives).
 For Model 1, of the 2,420 disinformation articles in our test dataset it correctly classified 2,274 of them.
 That’s a 93.7% correct prediction rate.
 Of the 4,685 legitimate articles our model incorrectly classified 149 of them as disinformation, or 3.2%.For Model 2, of the 2,420 disinformation articles in our test dataset it correctly classified 2,268 of them.
 That’s a 93.7% correct prediction rate.
 Of the 4,685 legitimate articles our model incorrectly classified 131 of them as disinformation, or 2.8%.

 Overall, Model 1 and Model 2 have nearly identical rates of predicting true positives, although Model 1 does slightly better with 94% compared to 93.7%.
 Similarly, the two models are not too far off when it comes to prediction rate for false positives.
 However, Model 2 performs slightly better in terms of incorrectly classifying legitimate news - at 2.8% vs. 3.2%.

-**Table 2 Model Performance Metrics **
+*Table 2 - Model Performance Metrics*

 | Model Name | True Positives* | False Positives* |
 | :---        |    :----:   |  ---: |
 | Model 1 - LSTM   |  94%   |  3.2%   |
 | Model 2 - LSTM+COVID-trained word Embeddings|    93.7%   |  2.8%   |

-*True Positives: Disinformation articles that were correctly predicted as disinformation by the model.
+*True Positives: Disinformation articles that were correctly predicted as disinformation by the model.*
-*False Positives: Legitimate articles that were incorrectly predicted as disinformation by the model.
+*False Positives: Legitimate articles that were incorrectly predicted as disinformation by the model.*

 Although we didn’t have the bandwidth to fully and thoroughly analyze false positives, one theory we had about why both models are still misclassifying legitimate articles is because some of them talk about disinformation.
 We did find one article in the False Positives results to support this theory: